Locust Cider, founded in 2015 by brothers Jason and Patrick Spears, is based out of Woodinville, WA, specializing in smooth, crisp modern ciders.

 Our taprooms and cideries outside of Woodinville are part of an expansion plan to make cider more accessible to a larger audience as well as provide a space to educate on the nuances of the cider world while allowing us to localize our efforts on a deeper level in the communities where we serve.

 Currently cans and bottles can be found throughout Washington, Oregon, California, Florida and Texas with plans to continue expanding distribution nationally.
+We also now ship to almost every state with more to come soon!

 But we're not just about the cider & beer.